-We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, average starting salaries, and more.
-Also, learn how Shenandoah ranks among other schools offering degrees in psychology.
+We’ve pulled together some essential information you should know about the program, including its ranking, popularity, student demographics, and graduate outcomes.
+Also, learn how SU stacks up against peers offering general psychology.

 | In State | Out of State | |